Tomas-J-Gonzalez/tg/content/contact.md

 ---
-title: "Ask me anything"
+title: "Contact Tomás González – Get in Touch"
-description: "Ask me a question about coding website, static sites, building design systems or pretty much anything you think I might be able to help with."
+description: "Have a question about design, web development, or collaboration?
+Send a message to Tomás González, experience designer in Auckland."
 slug: "contact"
 layout: "page"
 ---